 You will find me poaching a lot of fruit.
-I like to preserve it when I have an abundance like I did last week.
-Once cooked it can languish in the fridge in its sweet juice for at least a week .
+I like to preserve when there is a lot of it around.
+Once cooked it can languish in the fridge in its sweet juice for at least a week.
 My 10 minute apricot jam is a winner (forgive the photograph, this was my first ever blog post)

 * Notes on this recipe:

-I don’t like overly sweet poaching syrup, so if you like something sweeter which can offset the tartness of the apricots, I would suggest using 1 cup of sugar.
+I don’t like overly sweet poaching syrup so if you like something sweeter which can offset the tartness of the apricots, I would suggest using 1 cup of sugar.
 I used dried chamomile flowers which make a really stunning tea.
-I had bought this tea on Santorini in Greece a couple years back and see that it can now be bought locally (thank goodness) by Nigiro Tea.
+I had bought this tea on Santorini in Greece a couple years back and see that it can now be bought locally.
 A little goes a long way here and I totally love how the floral flavour compliments the apricots and vanilla so beautifully.
 I’m rather excited about this flash of inspiration.

-I’m slowly becoming a full on tea geek, but more about that at a later stage, and when I decide I’m ready to unleash this on Drizzle and Dip.
-Apparently chamomile tea is good to rinse blonde hair with, which is one of the reasons I bought such a big bag, but I love drinking it so much, that it has never made it into my bathroom.
+I’m slowly becoming a full on tea geek, but more about that at a later stage and when I decide I’m ready to unleash this on Drizzle and Dip.
+Apparently chamomile tea is good to rinse blonde hair with which is one of the reasons I bought such a big bag, but I love drinking it so it hasnt made it to my bathroom.